MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 ### -MeetingBackgroundImages
 *This parameter is reserved for Microsoft internal use only.*
 List of meeting background images.
-It is not possible to add/remove background images using cmdlets.
-Please use Teams Admin Center (TAC) for that purpose.
+It is not possible to add or remove background images using cmdlets.
+You should use Teams Admin Center for that purpose.

 ```yaml
 Type: PSListModifier